 – Senior Patrol Leader: Please stand for the presentation of colors.
 Advance the colors.

-– Color Guard Leader: (He comes forward and lets the color guard reach its position, then addresses the audience.)
+– Color Guard Leader: (They come forward and let the color guard reach its position, then addresses the audience.)
 Please join us in the Pledge of Allegiance.
 Scouts, salute.
 (The troop flag is dipped.
 The color guard leader leads the Pledge of Allegiance.)
 Two!
 Post the colors.
 Color guard, retreat.
 (They return to their seats.)
 The audience may be seated.
-(The color guard leader returns to his seat.)
+(The color guard leader returns to their seat.)

 – MC: I would like to invite all Eagle Scouts, including adults, to stand at this time.
 (Pause.)
 Thank you; you may be seated.
 It is my pleasure to introduce (name), who will lead us in our invocation. (invocation)

 – The voice of the Eagle is played by a narrator who can expressively read the lines from behind the scenes, using a microphone, as appropriate.

 Narrator: Scout candidate(s) (name[s]), please come forward.
 (Eagle candidate(s) proceed to the front of the room and face the audience.)
 This is the voice of the Eagle, the Eagle whose heights you have struggled hard to reach.
 We remember well when you first came to the base of the cliff, and how you looked up with ambition and determination.
 Look back for a moment; look down the cliff you have climbed; look at the experiences you have encountered in your ascent.
 These experiences should not be forgotten.
 You should profit by making sure adverse experiences do not occur again.
 Experience is a valuable teacher, if you heed its teachings.